timokoenig/hetzner-cdk/README.md

 ### Options

 In some cases you might want to deploy your stack to hetzner without getting the users confirmation.
 In that case you can append the `--force` option to the deploy command.

+## Export Cloud Template

+You can export the cloud configuration into a yaml template and then import it later without recreating the cloud resources.
+Simply define your cloud resources and then call `const template = await cdk.export()` instead of `cdk.run()`.
+The function will return the yaml template that you can import later with `await CDK.import(template)`.

+## Examples

+CDK examples can be found in the [examples folder](./examples).